Skip to content

 Fourteen checks.
 Any failure blocks ship.

-Fourteen automated gates.
+Fourteen automated gates run on every draft.
 A failure returns the draft to the relevant stage with the flagged claim.
-The memo you receive is the one that passed all fourteen.
+The report you get is the one that passed all fourteen.

 01